Dirac operators for algebraic families: The Dirac operator of a real reductive group

 \subsubsection{The reductive groups}

 We let $G(\R)$ be a connected real reductive group in the sense of \cite{MR4146144}.
-In particular $G(\R)$ is the fixed points set of an antiholomorphic involution $\sigma$ of a corresponding complex connected reductive algebraic group $G$.
-There is a corresponding Cartan involution $\theta$ of $G$ whose fixed points set $K$ is a complex reductive algebraic group $K$ and $K(\R):=K^{\sigma}$ is a maximal compact subgroup of $G(\R)$.
+In particular $G(\R)$ is the fixed point set of an antiholomorphic involution $\sigma$ of a corresponding complex connected reductive algebraic group $G$.
+There is a corresponding Cartan involution $\theta$ of $G$ whose fixed point set $K$ is a complex reductive algebraic group $K$ and $K(\R):=K^{\sigma}$ is a maximal compact subgroup of $G(\R)$.